victorakioz/pr-template/.github/pull_request_template.md

 - [ ] Tested in different resolutions
 - [ ] All the tests have passed
 - [ ] Tested on development URL
-- [ ] Checked for code smells and false positives from sonarCloud
+- [ ] Check for code smells and false positives from sonarCloud